jiasli/azure-cli-spec/az-configure.md

 enable_log_file = no
 ```

 This is inconvenient.
-To improve the user experience, Azure CLI needs to ...
+To improve the user experience, `az configure` needs to ...

 ## Support set, get and unset